absk1317/scrapy/README.md

 The rake task can be run as below:

 rake find_images\[http://google.com\] # please note the escape character, should work without them in bash, but has problems in zsh and fish etc.

+Exceptions while accessing non existing web addresses have been caught, and returned as a warning message.